-In Part Two, participants will focus on the process of developing a strong succession plan.
+Participants will focus on the process of developing a strong succession plan.
 You will learn how to identify key positions and leaders within your organization, and how to engage those people both inside and outside of the organization who will allow for continued growth as current leaders are phased out.
-Performance metrics and tracking of data will be discussed as tools for analyzing the progress of your succession plan.
+The various elements that are contained in a succession plan will be reviewed such as performance metrics, recruiting strategies and tracking of outcomes.
 Registration is Free!

 2014 Transit Awareness Day Wrap-up

 TRANSIT AWARENESS DAY KEPT NEW YORK MOVING DESPITE THE WINTERY FORECAST

 Transit agencies throughout the state, including upstate authorities and small urban and rural transit, business and labor came together in Albany this week in a show of support for public transit.
 Emphasis was put on the industry's valuable contribution to productivity, mobility, sustainability, responsibility, opportunity and the New York State economy.

 NYPTA supports Governor Cuomo's SFY 2014-15 Executive Budget proposal which recommends $4.907 billion for the State Transit Operating Assistance program, and includes a 2.0% increase for downstate transit systems and a 1.35% increase for the upstate systems over SFY 2013-14 levels.
 NYPTA supports the two capital appropriations - $18.5 m in state transit matching funds and $18.5 m for the SDF program, but urges that the SFA funds be released for capital projects early in the fiscal year.
 NYPTA also supports the continued state commitments to MTA's multiyear plan as well as the $25 m appropriation from New York Works for transit, rail and aviation capital projects with a recommendation that at least $10 m be dedicated to transit projects.